 On my pages you will find text links and photo links to amazon products as well as other programs I am an affiliate of.
 I also use other forms of advertising such as google adsense.

 If you click to add or purchase an item through a link, I might earn a commission.

 The wedding processional is part of the whole wedding fantasy we had as children.
-This is the time when all the people in the wedding walk down the aisle.
-People who walk down the aisle could include the officiant, the groom and his party, the children in the wedding (flower girl, ring bearer), and bridesmaids and finally the bride.
+This is the time when all the people at the wedding walk down the aisle.
+People who walk down the aisle could include the officiant, the groom, and his party, the children at the wedding (flower girl, ring bearer), and bridesmaids and finally the bride.

-After music, readings and religious services the bride and groom exchange vows.
+After music, readings, and religious services the bride and groom exchange vows.
 They may be traditional vows, a variation on traditional vows or vows which they wrote themselves.
-Many brides and grooms still tend to use the standard vows however there are many couples that feel that using vows that they wrote themselves helps to create a wedding with a deeper commitment and more meaning.
+Many brides and grooms still tend to use the standard vows however many couples feel that using vows that they wrote themselves help to create a wedding with a deeper commitment and more meaning.

 There you have it, a summary of a basic wedding ceremony.